Convergence of the Time Discrete Metamorphosis Model on Hadamard Manifolds: Review and preliminaries

-In the context of paths with finite path energy in the space of manifold-valued images, we observe H\"older continuity in time, which enables pointwise evaluations in time, in particular for $t=0$ and $t=1$.
-Next, we restate a density result given in \cite[Theorem 2]{NPS17}, which is slightly sharpened, noting that the functions $h_k$ in the proof are actually Lipschitz continuous. \begin{theorem} Let $(\Hadamard,d)$ be a locally compact Hadamard space.
-Then the set of Lipschitz continuous functions mapping from $\domain$ to $\Hadamard$ is dense in $L^p(\domain,\Hadamard)$ for $p \in [1,\infty)$. \end{theorem} Another classical property of Lebesgue spaces also transfers to the Hadamard setting: \begin{lemma} Let $f_k \in L^2((0,1), L^2(\domain, \Hadamard),w)$ be a convergent sequence with limit $f$.
-Then there exists a subsequence which converges a.e.~as $k \to \infty$. \end{lemma} \begin{proof} The Chebyshev inequality implies the convergence in measure, then we can apply \cite[Theorem 5.2.7 (i)]{Malliavin2012}. \end{proof} Next, we define subsets of H\"older continuous functions with fixed parameters $\alpha\in(0,1]$ and $L>0$ by
+In our proposed model, we observe H\"older continuity of paths in time, which enables pointwise evaluations in time, in particular for $t=0$ and $t=1$.
+Another classical property of Lebesgue spaces also transfers to the Hadamard setting. \begin{lemma} Let $f_k \in L^2((0,1), L^2(\domain, \Hadamard),w)$ be a convergent sequence with limit $f$.
+Then there exists a subsequence which converges a.e.~in time as $k\to\infty$. \end{lemma} \begin{proof} Since the Chebyshev inequality implies the convergence in measure, we can apply \cite[Theorem 5.2.7 (i)]{Malliavin2012}. \end{proof} Next, we define subsets of H\"older continuous functions with fixed parameters $\alpha\in(0,1]$ and $L>0$ by

 \begin{theorem} The set $\setHoelder$ is closed and convex.
-In particular, $\setHoelder$ is weakly closed. \end{theorem} \begin{proof} First, we show closedness.
-By \Cref{lemm:convergenceAE} we get an a.e.~convergent subsequence.
+In particular, $\setHoelder$ is weakly closed. \end{theorem} \begin{proof} \emph{Closedness}: Let $\{f_k\}_{k \in \N}\subset \setHoelder$ be a convergent sequence with limit $f$.
+By \Cref{lemm:convergenceAE} we get an a.e.~convergent subsequence denoted with the same indices.
 Assume there exists a point $t\in[0,1]$, where this sequence does not converge.
-Then, we can choose $s \in [0,1]$ arbitrarily close with $\dist_2(f_k(s),f(s))\to 0$ as $k\to \infty$.
-This implies
+Then, we can choose $s \in [0,1]$ arbitrarily close to~$t$ with $\dist_2(f_k(s),f(s))\to 0$ as $k\to \infty$, which implies

-for all $k,l$ sufficiently large, which proves that the sequence $f_k(t)$ is a Cauchy sequence.
-The H\"older continuity of $f$ follows directly by approximation arguments.
+for all $k,l\in\N$ sufficiently large.
+Hence, the sequence converges pointwise for every $t\in[0,1]$.
+Now, the required H\"older continuity of $f$ follows from